Former Arizona Sen. Jeff Flake reveals shocking threats he received while in office: ‘Take him and his family out’

 FLAKE WILL NOT CHALLENGE TRUMP IN A 2020 REPUBLICAN PRIMARY; JOINS CBS AS CONTRIBUTOR

-Flake told the Guardian the message came after he called for an investigation into then-Supreme Court nominee Brett Kavanaugh and the sexual assault allegations made against him.
+Flake told The Guardian the message came after he called for an investigation into then-Supreme Court nominee Brett Kavanaugh and the sexual assault allegations made against him.
 Flake ultimately voted in favor of Kavanaugh’s nomination.

 “That’s only one of several threats,” Flake said.